 33. Braided Headband

-Create a small braid on one side of your head and sweep it across the top, pinning it behind the opposite ear to create the illusion of a thicker headband.
+Create a small braid on one side of your head.
+Sweep it across the top.
+Pin it behind the opposite ear to create the illusion of a thicker headband.

 34. Pinned-Back Sides